Wholesaler vs. Distributor vs. Supplier: What's The Difference?

 Faster shipping

-Efficient supply chains help deliver excellent customer service.
-Supply chain management can reduce things like shipping errors to improve customer satisfaction.
-Retailers who are familiar with each part of the supply chain can accurately predict how long items will take to get manufactured, distributed, and eventually into the hands of the customer.
-This can help you offer customers accurate and fast shipping times, leaving minimal room for errors.
+Effective supply chain management can reduce logistics issues, like shipping errors, to improve customer satisfaction.
+Retailers can get to know each part of the supply chain and can accurately predict how long items will take to get manufactured, distributed, and eventually into the hands of the customer.
+This way, you are offering customers accurate and fast shipping times, and there will be minimal room for errors to occur.
+This is incredibly important in 2025, as 67.7 per cent of US shoppers value two-day shipping when shopping online, and 95 per cent of customers want their shipping issues resolved in transit.

 Competitive edge